 Overall, feline mixed breeds are healthy.
 They are often larger than their parent breeds and live longer.
-These crossed kitties may be predisposed to have some common feline diseases and health conditions.
-Some may be predisposed due to genetics.
+These crossed kitties may have a genetic predisposition to have some common feline diseases and health conditions.
 Reputable breeders will screen for common health conditions and defects.

 Bengals can be at risk for some hereditary health issues, including hypertrophic cardiomyopathy (HCM), progressive retinal atrophy (PRA), and cataracts.

-Mixed breed toy leopards are not immune to leukemia or other cancers, and neither are other Bengal mixes.
-Other breeds they are mixed with will have their own unique health concerns.
-A mixed-breed can inherit all or some of these health issues.
+Mixed-breed kitties are not immune to leukemia or other cancers, and neither are other Bengal mixes.
+Other breeds they breed with will have their own unique health concerns.
+A mix breed can inherit all or some of these health issues.
 Owners may want to consider cat insurance to help offset the cost of regular care and be prepared for emergencies.

 - Dental disease

 - Feline lower urinary tract disease (FLUDT)

 Keep in mind that these breeds are a bit erratic and out of the norm when it comes to genetics.
 They may not show their full personality until fully grown.
 Pet leopards are an extremely high-energy breed, and any cat mixed with their genetics is likely to have a lot of spunk.
 Especially with a hybrid cat like the pet leopard, it is vital to learn about both parent breeds.
 Because these cats are so unpredictable, it is best to be ready for anything.